Skip to content

-Change Stories is an international research partnership that aims to spark dialogue and learning through storytelling about sustainable urban development.
-Researchers and community-based partners from five global cities have partnered to shift common practices of how stories about successful urban change are told and who tells them.
+Change Stories is an international research partnership that aims to spark dialogue and learning through storytelling about urban changes that support sustainability, health, and wellbeing for all residents.

 Storytelling urban change

-Three case study cities are involved as partners and sites for this research.
+Three case study cities are involved as partners and research sites – Belfast (Northern Ireland), Belo Horizonte (Brazil), and Bogotá (Colombia).
 Each city has achieved inspiring examples of sustainable urban development, including meeting the needs of marginalized groups.
 The actions in these cities support health through non-medical approaches, such as providing adequate housing and community services.

 Stories about urban change are often simplified, giving credit to a single mayor or policy, which is not usually the full story.